Many people get nervous about going to the dentist; you’re not alone! And don’t worry, we don’t take it personally.

-When you book at one of our Inspire Dental Group locations and you experience dental anxiety, you want to be reassured about what’s ahead.
+When you book at one of our Inspire Dental Group locations, and you experience dental anxiety, you want to be reassured about what’s ahead.
 We get that.
-It’s useful to have a think about what your dentist will need to know to diagnose and treat you.
+It’s useful to think about what your dentist will need to know to diagnose and treat you.
 That way, your appointment will go as smoothly and quickly as possible.

 - Are you experiencing any pain?

 - What is your diet like?

 Think about your answers to these questions before your appointment.
 Being prepared can speed up the diagnosis.